-We compared prespawn mortality in 2014 to that in 2003-2007, to detect any effects the weirs may have on prespawn mortality in wild fish.
+We compared prespawn mortality in 2015 to that in 2003-2007 to detect any effects the weirs may have on prespawn mortality in wild fish.
 Data from 2003-2007 was chosen as an appropriate baseline to compare, because the spawning population in the upper basin was primarily wild fish migrating directly to the spawning grounds.
-We did not use 2002 or 2010 in our comparisons because spawning surveys in those years were not started until September, which reduces the probability of recovering carcasses of fish that died before spawning.
+We did not use 2002 or 2010 in our comparisons because spawning surveys in those years were not started until September, which reduced the probability of recovering carcasses of fish that died before spawning.
 One limitation of using the 2003-2007 period as a baseline for mortality in natural origin spawners is that all unclipped spring Chinook salmon were subject to handling at Marmot Dam where they were trapped and passed upstream.

-Overall prespawn mortality in the upper Sandy River basin was lower in 2011-2014 than in previous years.
-Additionally, prespawn mortality in the upper basin in 2014 was lower for unclipped salmon than for fin-clipped salmon, and was lower for unclipped fish in 2014 than in

-2003-2007.
-In general, these results suggest little effect of the weirs on the mortality of unclipped salmon.
+Overall prespawn mortality in the upper Sandy River basin was lower in 2011-2015 than in previous years.
+Additionally, prespawn mortality in the upper basin in 2015 was lower for unclipped salmon than for fin-clipped salmon, and was lower for unclipped fish in 2015 than in 2003-2007.
+In general, these results suggest effects of the weirs on the mortality of unclipped salmon is negligible.

-At the level of specific watersheds, prespawn mortality in the Salmon River watershed was lower in 2011-2014 than in 2003-2007 or in 2008-2009, and was higher in the Zigzag River watershed in 2011 - 2014 than in previous years (Table 8).
+Among specific watersheds, prespawn mortality in the Salmon River watershed was lower in 2011-2015 than in 2003-2007 or in 2008-2009, and was higher in the Zigzag River watershed in 2011-2015 than in previous years (Table 8).
 Recovery of carcasses early in the spawning survey season is often low in the Zigzag River because of poor visibility caused by glacial melt.
-This can be a problem each year, but this area is surveyed frequently and good numbers of carcasses are always collected.
+This can be a problem each year, but this area is surveyed frequently and good numbers of carcasses are still collected.